dogweather/forkful/content/en/google-apps-script/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 ---
 date: 2024-02-01 21:12:38.601621-07:00
-description: "Sending an HTTP request with basic authentication involves encoding\
+description: "How to: In Google Apps Script, to send an HTTP request with basic authentication,\
-  \ a username and password into a request header to access protected resources.\u2026"
+  \ you utilize the `UrlFetchApp` service combined with a base64-encoded\u2026"
 lastmod: '2024-03-13T22:44:59.669728-06:00'
 model: gpt-4-0125-preview
-summary: Sending an HTTP request with basic authentication involves encoding a username and password into a request header to access protected resources.
+summary: In Google Apps Script, to send an HTTP request with basic authentication, you utilize the `UrlFetchApp` service combined with a base64-encoded authorization header.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---